bill22290/Student-Loans/README.md

  ```
  ![.](https://github.com/bill22290/Student-Loans/blob/master/images/SchoolType_DRate1_plot.PNG)

- There appears to be a bit of a negative correlation between the program length (the length of the longest program offered by the institution) and the cohert's default rate.
-It is also interesting to note that proprietary (for profit) institutions appear to have relatively high rates of cohert defaults.

 ### Data Engineering
 I want to engineer the dataset into a structure that will work for a decision tree model and a Random Forest model as those are the models that I intend to use.
 I am going to start by creating a dataframe only containing variables that I am interested in analyzing for 2015: